hernantas/typeio/docs/pages/04-class.md

 - Any (`any`)
 - Unknown (`unknown`)

-Or in short, any type that is not class or primitives type.
+Or in short, any type that is not class or primitives type must be specified in `@Property` to get accurate result.